heichwald/heichwald.github.io/_posts/2015-03-04-inner-functions-in-javascript-node.markdown

 | foo4 | 400ms   |

 **Looks like inner functions/closures in this scenario are 5X->10X slower.
 No difference between functions declarations vs anonymous functions**

+Functions declarations vs anonymous functions have the same time -> V8 optimizes by only compiling once the function code.

 *Note this is an extreme testing, not really a real life scenario*